 If your institution requires full repayment at the end of the 90-day period, this means that the entirety of your missed mortgage payments will be due.

 It’s important that anyone requesting relief from these participating financial institutions keep detailed documentation of their hardship to provide upon application.
-A list of all participating institutions can be found here.

 If you believe you’re eligible for mortgage relief and your participating lender does not provide assistance, you can file a complaint with California’s Department of Business Oversight here.
 You can also contact the office by phone or email:

 If your lender is not on the list of participating institutions, it’s recommended to communicate with them to try to obtain assistance.

 Another piece of the relief announcement is a 60-day moratorium on foreclosure sales or evictions.
 The list of participating institutions have agreed to not initiate any new foreclosure sales or evictions for homeowners whose jobs and livelihoods have been impacted by COVID-19 for at least 60 days2.

 While these measures went into effect on March 25th, your individual lender may be willing to work with you to extend assistance if you’re suffering financial hardship.

 If you have lost your job due to the coronavirus, California has temporarily increased the maximum unemployment allowances as well as extended benefits to non-traditional employees such as freelancers.
 Instead of the maximum allowance of $450 per week, an extra $600 has been temporarily approved, bringing the new maximum weekly allowance to $1,050.
 It has been reported3 that unemployment call centers are currently inundated, but if you have lost your job, you will likely be able to complete the entire unemployment application process online.